tkherman/merkle_fs/README.md

 To run the filesystem, you must first run aws configure on your console and enter your credential. https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

-Then you need to go to DynamoDB AWS Console and create a table called "root_pointers" with "name" of type String as the key.
+Next, you need to go to DynamoDB AWS Console and create a table called "root_pointers" with "name" of type String as the key.

 After that, you can run: